Jacob’s Labor Contracts

 It must be remembered that Laban’s flocks had been culled so that they were all white, but they were not all homozygous white (having only the white dominant genes).
 They were rather mostly heterozygous white (having both white dominant genes and colored recessive genes).
 Likewise, though his black rams had been removed, the rest of the rams would have been a mixture of homozygous (purebred) whites and heterozygous (hybrid) whites.

 If homozygous (purebred) white sheep mated, all the offspring would be white.
 But if heterozygous white sheep mated, normally, of four lambs one would be pure white, two would be white, but with colored recessive genes, and one would be pure black.
 In Jacob’s dream all the rams who bred the ewes were “striped, speckled, and spotted.”
 We may thus conclude the following: (1) God allowed only the heterozygous rams to mate with the flocks.
 (2) In those matings, the genes imparted to the young were to a large degree the colored recessive genes, which provided the young with the rare colored coats.

-Jacob would therefore receive a high proportion of those horn to Laban's ewes.
+Jacob would therefore receive a high proportion of those born to Laban’s ewes.
 Thus God in his providence did indeed bless Jacob as He had promised at Bethel.